 Then, OnePlus added a “Gaming DND mode” that basically stops any and all notifications while you’re gaming.
 Even if you’re not gaming, this will keep the screen off when you need to save as much battery as possible by limiting all notifications or messages.
 Or, just switch the alert slider to off.

-OnePlus 6 Android P Battery Life Problems
+OnePlus 6 Android 9 Pie Battery Life Problems

 However, more and more reports at the forum suggest battery life needs some work, the software is glitchy, and that you’ll likely run into bugs.
 This is pre-release software after all.
 Even the 2nd open beta from September 7th is having issues.

 Other OnePlus 6 Battery Tips & Tricks